floft/BellSystem/README.md

 Finally, you need to:

  * Run `sudo bellsystem-password` to change the website user interface password.
- * Manually change the device location in */usr/share/webapps/bellsystem/config.xml*.
+ * Manually change the device location, GPIO pin, or command you want to run in */usr/share/webapps/bellsystem/config.xml* since those you can't change from the website for security.
+ * Follow the [user guide](http://www.floft.net/code/bells/) to set up the bell schedule.
+Make sure to change the school start/end or else it'll never ring.

 To uninstall: